Schallbert/DFplayer_AutoStructureFromPlaylist/README.md

 # Rough description of what it does
 The script will create two folders (in the folder it is placed itself):
-"PlayListsM3U" which you put your playlists in to be converted (input for script) "SDcardFolders" which contains the script's output (numbered folders accoring to the playlist count and copied plus renamed MP3 files)
+"PlayListsM3U" which you put your playlists in to be converted (input for script) "SDcardFolders" which contains the script's output (numbered folders according to the playlist count and copied plus renamed MP3 files)
 The script iterates through all playlist files within PlayListsM3U and will create folders accordingly, copying the playlist's linked files into this folder, and renaming it according to the playlist's track number following DFplayer's file/folder format.